-Known as the Pulaski Highway, U.S. 40 cuts across northern New Castle County, Delaware between Elkton, Maryland and the Delaware Memorial Bridge.
-Previously a rural four-lane parkway comprising part of the route between Baltimore and Philadelphia, U.S. 40 serves local traffic today as both a busy commuter route and suburban arterial.
+Named Pulaski Highway, U.S. 40 travels across northern New Castle County, Delaware between Elkton, Maryland and the Delaware Memorial Bridge.
+Previously a rural four-lane highway comprising part of the route between Baltimore and Philadelphia, today U.S. 40 serves local and commuter traffic through suburban areas of Glasgow and Bear.

 Rapid development in the Bear and Glasgow areas during the 1990s and early 2000s overtook all remaining farm land along what was once referred to as the "Delaware Drag Strip".
 This led to DelDOT studies in the mid-2000s to address growing traffic congestion, with a proposed solution separating local and through traffic movements along U.S. 40 with the addition of service roads.
 Construction time tables estimated a potential start date of 2005, but that never came to fruition.